 11. Double click the on the SAM RF icon to launch the program.
-The SAM RF System shortcut can be found on the desktop, or for operating systems prior to Windows Vista, you may follow the path C:\Program Files\SAMrf to find the SAM RF System executable file named: SRS_SAMrf.EXE and for operating systems that are Windows Vista or later, you may follow the path C:\SAMrf to find the SAM RF System executable file named: SRS_SAMrf.EXE.
+The SAM RF System shortcut can be found on the desktop, or you may follow the path C:\Program Files\Samrf to find the SAM RF System executable file named: SRS\SAMrf.EXE.